 A little further up the coast, I came to the wonderfully scenic Portsoy Harbour, its window and dolphin sculpture also pictured above.

 The trip was going well, so on I went, and soon reached deep and dark Speymouth Forest.

 I didn’t walk far, but there was so much beauty to be seen everywhere in the old woodland.

 On and on I travelled, still feeling good.
 I took a walk in the Biblical Garden at Elgin.
 This garden contains 110 plants that are mentioned in the bible.
 It’s an interesting and peaceful place to visit, maintained by the horticultural students of Moray College.

 Then the fear kicked in.
 Two competing fears actually.
 One that I might exhaust myself back into being ill, and the other that I might become ill again so should do as much as possible in one day.

 I compromised by sitting quietly by the sea at Sandend for a while before heading home.

 I made a short TikTok video of the day.
 I am new on there and really don’t know what I’m doing yet.
 Any advice welcome!

-Sisters at the Edge of the World is out now.
+Sisters at the Edge of the World